VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 I just used generic multi-pack fans.
 There is no need for anything fancy here.

-#### Should I use dual or triple/quad fans?
+#### Should I use single, dual or triple/quad fans?

-Triple/quad fans is used more for <i>even</i> airflow than <i>raw</i> airflow.
+Triple/quad fans is more for <i>even</i> airflow than <i>raw</i> airflow.
 In fact you will likely not be able to run them at 100% without outrunning your bed heater.

 I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.

-Quad is likely not worth the extra fan over triple, but I had spares so I went for it.
+Triple fans is probably the sweet spot.
+I had the spare fans sitting around so I went for quad.

 #### Is "dual control" necessary?

 Almost certainly not.
 I originally set it up that way because it was easier to wire in my particular case.
 But since I had had it set up that way, I took advantage of it to keep my inner fans running a bit lower since the airflow is more channeled.

-Triple fans with "single" control is probably the sanest approach.
+Triple fans with "single" control is probably the best balance.

 #### I insist on running quad fans at 100%, why am I having a bad time?